Core Idea

 Definition

-Data Mesh is a decentralized sociotechnical paradigm for managing analytical data at scale by treating data as a product owned by domain teams rather than centralized data platforms.
-Coined by Zhamak Dehghani in 2019, data mesh applies principles from distributed systems architecture and domain-driven design to analytical data, shifting responsibility from central data teams to domain-oriented teams who produce, own, and maintain data products within their bounded contexts.
-Unlike data lakes and data warehouses that centralize all analytical data in monolithic platforms, data mesh federates data ownership across domains while maintaining global interoperability through federated governance and self-serve infrastructure.
+Data Mesh is a decentralized sociotechnical paradigm coined by Zhamak Dehghani in 2019.
+It applies principles from distributed systems and domain-driven design to analytical data, shifting responsibility from central data teams to domain teams who produce, own, and maintain data products within their bounded contexts.
+Unlike data lakes and data warehouses, data mesh federates data ownership across domains while maintaining global interoperability through federated governance and self-serve infrastructure.

-- Domain-oriented decentralized ownership: Responsibility for analytical data moves from central data platform teams to domain teams who understand the business context—the team that produces operational data also owns and serves its analytical representation, eliminating handoffs and knowledge gaps
+- Domain-oriented decentralized ownership: The team that produces operational data owns its analytical representation—eliminating handoffs and knowledge gaps between domain and data teams

-- Data as a product mindset: Each domain treats its analytical data as a product with defined consumers, SLAs, and quality standards—data products are discoverable, addressable, trustworthy, self-describing, interoperable, and secure, applying product thinking to data assets
+- Data as a product: Each domain treats its analytical data as a product with defined consumers, SLAs, and quality standards—discoverable, addressable, trustworthy, self-describing, interoperable, and secure

-- Self-serve data infrastructure as a platform: A centralized platform team provides domain-agnostic infrastructure (compute, storage, observability, governance tools) enabling domain teams to autonomously create and maintain data products without deep infrastructure expertise—similar to how cloud platforms enable application development
+- Self-serve data infrastructure: A centralized platform team provides domain-agnostic infrastructure (compute, storage, observability, governance tools) so domain teams can autonomously create data products

 Why It Matters